VladimirVasilyev92/VladimirVasilyev92/README.md

 <h1 align="center">Hi 👋, I'm Efe</h1>
 <h3 align="center">Hi, I'm Efe.
 I was born in Turkey and live here.
 I am high school student.
 I started learning the first programming language in 8th grade.
 JavaScript and TypeScript are my favorite languages.
 I try to learn new things and improve myself.
 I making bot on Discord with using Discord.JS.
 Thank you for reading. ^^</h3>

-- 🔭 I’m currently working on [Luxen Store](https://discord.gg/ADk7wM2C)
+- 🔭 I’m currently working on [Relasim](https://discord.gg/MT6HpM222p)

-- 👨‍💻 All of my projects are available at [http://localhost:3000/](http://localhost:3000/)
+- 👨‍💻 All of my projects are available at https://vladds.vercel.app/

 - 📫 How to reach me **vladss#0001 or website**